GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

     rejectSubmodule = false
     rejectDuplicatePathnames = false
     rejectDuplicatePathnamesLocale = en
-    emailDomainWhitelist = .*@example.com$
+    authorEmailWhitelist = .*@example.com$
+    authorEmailWhitelist = admin@example.com
+    committerEmailWhitelist = .*gerrit.com
-    emailDomainWhitelist = .*gerrit.*
+    committerEmailWhitelist =  admin@gerrit.*
 ```

-plugin.@PLUGIN@.emailDomainWhitelist
+plugin.@PLUGIN@.authorEmailWhitelist
-:    Email Domain to Whitelist.
+:    Author Email to Whitelist.

     The check looks for a match based on the described specifics.
     If there are no matches the push will be rejected.

-    The emails may be configured using specific emails, patterns, or
-    regular expressions.
+    This check is using `java.util.regex.Pattern` which is described
+    [here][1].

+plugin.@PLUGIN@.committerEmailWhitelist
+:    Committer Email to Whitelist.

+    The check looks for a match based on the described specifics.
+    If there are no matches the push will be rejected.

+    This check is using `java.util.regex.Pattern` which is described
+    [here][1].

 plugin.@PLUGIN@.blockedFileExtension
 :    File extension to be blocked.